rwblokzijl/Msc-thesis-EuroToken/thesis.md

 3. Scale to the size of the European union
 4. Disaster resilience through off-line transfer ability

-## Double spending vs scalability vs decentralization
+## Trade-offs around double spending, scalability and decentralisation

 In order to provide a good payment solution that is untethered the accounting of value from the specific payment silos, a source of inspiration can be found in